chandler14362/BinaryRecords/README.md

  - Support record inheritance (memberinit might be only non working)
  - Class and struct support
- - Ovehaul the internal buffer implementations, remove Krypton.Buffers dependency.
+ - Overhaul the internal buffer implementations, remove Krypton.Buffers dependency.
- - Toggable byte-order
+ - Toggleable byte-order
  - Design a friendly api that lets you move the data between two different BinaryRecords serialization models, for example, you could have one for serializing LE and then one for BE.
 Both being able to execute completely separate from eachother.
 This would allow each one to plug in their own extensions to handle data differently too.
  - Redesign the version hash, current implementation was written with the old type model design in mind.
 Now the only data needed to determine the hash are the keys the type holds.
 It can probably get more compact than a guid without comprimising too much uniqueness.